 - Defense: Speed and venom from poison claws paralyze prey

 - Cautions: Venomous centipedes in our area.
-Bite is painful, can also pinch with their last pair of legs.
+Their bite is painful, can also pinch with their last pair of legs.

 - Home Invasion: Mainly found outdoors hiding under rocks and debris, but will occasionally enter a structure.
 Possible nest locations are near areas pipes may be leaking or moisture is collected.